single-spa/single-spa.js.org/versioned_docs/version-6.x/shared-webpack-configs.md

 [Github project](https://github.com/single-spa/create-single-spa/tree/master/packages/webpack-config-single-spa)

 A shareable, customizable webpack config that is used for single-spa modules.
+As of webpack-config-single-spa@6, native ES modules are outputted, by default.

 ### Installation